aL31cS/android_device_lenovo_TB3_850M/README.md

 # LineageOS 14.1 device tree for the Lenovo Tab TB3-850F.
-This device is still in work.
+This device tree is still in work.
 It may be unstable.

 About Device:
 ![alt text](https://images-na.ssl-images-amazon.com/images/I/41AvJ2h7bXL._AC_SY400_ML1_.jpg)